Review of the 4th International Circular Change Conference 2019 Maribor

 The European Union must continue leading in facilitating the exchange of knowledge,

+ideas and stories.
 Only the engagement of all stakeholders leads to change.

 Circular economy platforms and organisations can play a key role in leveraging collaboration and engagement.